LiTrans/BSMD-ML/federated/README.md

 # Create a domain, asset and default role in the BSMD network
 The first step for setting up the BSMD is to create domain, define an asset and define a default role.
-To do se just run the [Setup.py](Setup.py) file
+To do so just run the [Setup.py](Setup.py) file.

 The `setup.py` file creates a domain call **federated**, an asset call **fedcoin** and a default role call **user**.
 Domains are use to grup a set of users with common goals.
 For example, in this case all nodes will use the BSMD for participating in a Federated Learning algorithm, hence all nodes must be in the domain **federated**.
 A node can be part of different domains. **Assets** are virtual coins the **users** use for payments.